dilawer11/PriVA-C/README.md

 python3 src/scripts/SpyingTrain.py -i data/dataset_name/ -s DD-MMM-YYYY_HHMM
 ```

-## Simulating Defenses (TO BE ADDED)

-To simulate a defense on a dataset we use plain traffic windows and create a new windows files.

-## Prototype (TO BE ADDED)

 ## Contact
 For questions or issues, please email authors or open an issue on GitHub.